openenergymonitor/emontx4/docs/emontx4_emonbase_install.md

 ## Installation Examples

 **Installation example 1**<br>
 In this installation example the emonVs has been hardwired into a suitable circuit breaker in the consumer unit.
 5 CT sensors are clipped around individual circuits in the consumer unit and 1 CT sensor is clipped around the main supply to the house.
-The emonBase is located separately in the livingroom and receives data from the emonTx via 433 Mhz radio.
+The emonBase is located separately in the livingroom and receives data from the emonTx via 433 MHz radio.
 A short strip of trunking here made all the difference for a neater finish!

 ![install_example_01.jpeg](img/install_example_01.jpeg)